keatura/my-ordinary-vault-md/Andefaelt/Sessions/01_Kalivny Arc/Andefaelt Session 5.md

 - due to current situations and Black Mamba's status in Kalivny, he can't be taken without legal repercussions.
 - While Kalivny does not have the influence to block Iyamari from taking him, it could create problems and cause a scene, potentially leading to other nations using it to their advantage or revealing that he is an Iyamarian agent.
 - for now, just observe them and Iyamari will be keeping an aircraft on QRF for extraction of Glass 1 and Black Mamba if need be.
 There is 2 docked Frigates mounted in the belly for transport back to Naili afterwards.
-- given a blue flare gun
-- For now, he has been given a blue flare gun to signal for extraction under any needs, Koran and Mako are assigned to other responsibilities that aren't related to Black Mamba
+- For now, he has been given another button and a blue flare gun to signal for extraction under any needs, Koran and Mako are assigned to other responsibilities that aren't related to Black Mamba

 ##### The party is extracted
 - If there is a situation where an extraction is executed by Ezaren, the party gets on an Iyamarian dropship and escorted to The Everwinds.